awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    </powershell>
    ```

-   This code installs the AWS CodeDeploy agent on your instance as it is created\.
+   This code installs the CodeDeploy agent on your instance as it is created\.
 This script is written for Windows instances only\.

 1. Leave the rest of the items on the **Step 3: Configure Instance Details** page unchanged\.
 Choose **Next: Add Storage**, leave the **Step 4: Add Storage** page unchanged, and then choose **Next: Add Tags**\.